Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Methodology: Hierarchical Bayesian Optimization

 By bifurcating the original partition into two sub-partitions, two child nodes are generated, each corresponding to one of the sub-partitions and containing the samples that fall within them.
-Recursively repeating this ML-based bifurcation starting from the root node will finally result in a binary tree of nodes, where each node represents a progressively refined region of the search space.
+Recursively repeating this ML-based bifurcation starting from the root node will finally result in a binary tree of nodes, where each leaf node corresponds to a sequence of split operations and represents a highly specific partition of the original search space.

-A key aspect of this approach is that clustering is performed on both sample features and their performance data.
-As a result, samples in the two resulting sub-partitions are expected to differ significantly in terms of both performance and feature similarity, enabling the differentiation of valuable data points within different partitions.
-Once the tree is fully constructed, each leaf node corresponds to a sequence of split operations, and represents a highly specific partition of the original search space.
 These refined partitions provide global-level insights into which regions of the search space are likely to be valuable for further sampling.

-\subsection{Sampling Potential Evaluation via UCT}
+\subsubsection{Sampling Potential Evaluation via UCT}

-Once the search tree is constructed, HiBO utilizes Upper Confidence bounds applied to Trees (UCT; \citet{kocsis2006UCT}) to evaluate each node's sampling potential by balancing exploitation and exploration:
+Once the search tree is constructed, HiBO utilizes Upper Confidence bounds applied to Trees (UCT; \citet{kocsis2006UCT}) to evaluate each node's sampling potential by balancing exploitation and exploration: -0.15in

 Here, $C_p$ is a hyperparameter controlling the exploration-exploitation trade-off, $n_j$ and $n_p$ denote the number of visits to node $j$ and its parent node respectively, and $\hat{v}_j$ represents the average objective value within node $j$.
 By integrating UCT, HiBO prioritizes data points from partitions with higher average performance while still exploring less-visited regions of the search space, striking a balance between exploitation and exploration.